Welfare-to-Work (WTW) Plan Student Training and Education Program (STEP) Provisions

 Verifies that the student is eligible for the payment.

-Within 10 days of proof of enrollment, creates a Need and Service Arrangement in CalSAWS, and approves the standard ancillary payment for required books and supplies using the Category of Ancillary-Education and Type of Advanced Standard Ancillary Payment in the drop-down menus of the Need Detail page.
+Within 10 days of proof of enrollment, creates a Need and Service Arrangement in CalSAWS, and approves the ASP for required books and supplies using the Category of Ancillary-Education and Type of Advanced Standard Ancillary Payment in the drop-down menus of the Need Detail page.
 On the Service Arrangement Detail page, in the Service Type Description field, enters “Books and supplies for Fall 2024 Part-time semester"

 Student requires additional funding for school-related costs (books, fees, supplies, etc.),

-Within 20-days of the request:
+Within 20 days of the request:

-Obtains receipts of actual costs associated with the initial advanced payment and receipts for the additional payment within 10 calendar days of payment issuance.
+Obtains the receipts of actual costs associated with the initial advanced payment and receipts for the additional payment within 10 calendar days of payment issuance.

 Additional Payments